lore14th/tTexture/docs/README.md

 }
 ```
 You can convert results into your formats to integrate the library even better with your project.
+For additional information, please visit the Wiki page.
+[Not available yet]
 #### Example
 Here's the original image
 ![alt text](https://github.com/lore14th/tTexture/blob/master/docs/images/OriginalEquirectangular.jpg)